pardoluis123/cuddly-parakeet/README.md

 ## Disclaimer

 Obviously, this is not meant to be a cheating app.
-The reality of the current world though, is that anyone debugging or exploring new programming concepts is likely to use chatgpt as a place to begin bouncing ideas or developing a framework, thus this is meant to be a tool for facilitating, and personalizing that process nothing more.
+The reality of the current world though, is that anyone debugging or exploring new programming concepts is likely to use chatgpt as a place to begin bouncing ideas or developing a framework, thus this is meant to be a tool for facilitating, and personalizing that process locally nothing more.
 Please use responsibly as you would use google, or chatgpt, your decisions are still your own.

 Thanks!
 -The Team